rmcclosk/resume/resume.md

 ## Objective

-To launch a challenging and fulfilling career in software development.
+To use my skills in software development, bioinformatics, and data analysis to launch a challenging and fulfilling career.

 ## Education